volkszaehler/mbmd/docs/mbmd_completion_bash.md

 ### SEE ALSO

-* [mbmd completion](mbmd_completion.md)	 - generate the autocompletion script for the specified shell
+* [mbmd completion](mbmd_completion.md)	 - Generate the autocompletion script for the specified shell